DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 - Won his first major title at 16, becoming the youngest ever to take an HOA at a major championship[25].
 - By 14, he had already captained Team USA, setting an age record that set the tone for his career[26].

-The source states that David is a 14-time world champion across various disciplines and age categories[27][28].
+The source states that David is a 14-time world champion across various disciplines and age categories.
 His accolades include:

 - World FITASC Champion.
 - Three-time U.S. Open Sporting Clays Champion.
 - Four Professional Clay Shooting Association (PCSA) tour titles[27].
-- Representation of the United States on 15 international teams, ranging from junior world championships to senior world titles[29][30].
+- Representation of the United States on 15 international teams, ranging from junior world championships to senior world titles.

-David is described as a “thinking man’s shooter,” holding a degree in marketing and psychology and viewing clay shooting as both art and science[31][32].
+David is described as a “thinking man’s shooter,” holding a degree in marketing and psychology and viewing clay shooting as both art and science.
 His psychological and philosophical approach to shooting is mentioned in connection with his coaching and a popular podcast[33].

 Additional achievements and notes: